ashsajal1/next-saas-template/README.md

 ### Configuration

 1. **Authentication**: Set up Clerk for user authentication.
-2. **Database**: Configure either Prisma or Drizzle for your database needs.
+2. **Database**: Choose either Prisma or Drizzle for your database needs.
+You cannot use both simultaneously, so:
+   - If using Prisma: Remove Drizzle by deleting `db` directory and `drizzle.config.ts`.
+Also remove Drizzle dependencies from `package.json`.
+   - If using Drizzle: Remove Prisma by deleting `prisma` directory and `src/lib/prisma.ts`.
+Also remove Prisma dependencies from `package.json`.

-To switch between Prisma and Drizzle or remove one:
+To switch between Prisma and Drizzle:
 - For Prisma: Follow the setup instructions in the `prisma` folder.
 - For Drizzle: Follow the setup instructions in the `drizzle` folder.
-- To remove one, simply delete the corresponding folder and configuration files.

 ### PWA Assets Generation